 Until 2021, it branded its jet card under the Marquis Jet banner.
 Today, the company’s offerings include private travel solutions from fractional ownership and leasing to an extensive line-up of jet cards and whole aircraft sales.
 About 50% of fractional and lease customers start with its jet card program.

-NetJets is included in the Private Jet Card Comparisons’ database of over 50 jet card providers, enabling you to compare programs in minutes.
+NetJets is included in the Private Jet Card Comparisons’ database of over 50 jet card and fractional ownership providers, enabling you to compare programs in minutes.

 When was it founded?